 Together we found that the true market opportunity was larger than previously quantified, and this analysis isolated a number of triggers that typically presaged a purchase decision.
 This created a wider funnel of opportunities.
 Stax quantified the complete number of decisions made in a given year, categorizing each by the nature of the decision (for example, non-competitive changes versus leveraging existing supplier processes).

-Use of the CTTM Framework usually requires about 12 weeks to provide clear action plans to boost growth quickly.
+The use of the CTTM Framework usually requires about 12 weeks to provide clear action plans to boost growth quickly.
 Client teams are typically either receptive right out of the gate or quickly become so, appreciating management’s effort investment and focus.
 The benefits are felt across entire organizations.
 CEOs and CFOs know how many people to allocate to various efforts.
 CMOs know what messaging and marketing elements to develop.
-Sales people get valuable insight into how and whom to target, and what questions to ask to effectively qualify a lead well ahead of time.
+Salespeople get valuable insight into how and whom to target, and what questions to ask to effectively qualify a lead well ahead of time.
 And equity holders love the short-term ROI.

 While this framework requires sophisticated analytics and data integration, it really is an exercise in common sense: better allocating efforts and resources by boiling data down to practical information.
 Our experience suggests that by using this framework, it is possible to get that all-important head start and the results quickly pay for themselves.